-The Academy programs at Ames Research Center, (Mountain View, California), Goddard Flight Center(Greenbelt, Maryland) and Marshall Space Flight Center, (Huntsville, Alabama)are intensive select entry programs that provide recent graduates with access to advanced science and engineering R&D as well as an awareness of the complex managerial, political, financial, social, and human issues faced by current and future aerospace programs.
-The winner, an Australian university student, will participate in a ten week academy program and work directly with scientists and engineers on a current NASA project related to their thesis topic.
+The Internship program at Ames Research Center, (Mountain View, California), is an intensive select entry program that provides recent graduates with access to advanced science and engineering R&D as well as an awareness of the complex managerial, political, financial, social, and human issues faced by current and future aerospace programs.
+The winner, an Australian university student, will participate in a ten week internship program and work directly with scientists and engineers on a current NASA project related to their thesis topic.

 The competition is judged on the basis of the student’s final year or honours thesis and a completed application form.
 If the student’s thesis is not on a space related topic, an additional paper will be required detailing its applicability to space.
 Category winners are then required to submit a separate application to NASA which selects the final winner.

 Structural design, orbital dynamics, materials, power systems, rocketry, robotics, etc.

 *This category incorporates the EA Undergraduate Prize in Space Engineering.

 |GEOLOGY AND PLANETARY GEOLOGY

 Data processing systems, data management, electronics, control systems, instrument and sensor design and applications using space-derived data.